Deferred Retirement Option Program (DROP)Jan 23, 2020

 Before you participate in DROP, you earn one month of retirement service credit for each month you work.
 When you enter DROP, you are considered to be retired and your pension is frozen at that level.
 You will still benefit from the cost of living increases, however.

 To participate in DROP, you must be vested and eligible for normal retirement (based on your years of service or age).
 You must be an active member of the FRS Pension Plan, TRS, or SCOERS.
-The Teachers’ Retirement System (TRS) and the State and County Officers and Employees’ Retirement System (SCOERS) are closed retirement plans.
+The Teachers’ Retirement System (TRS) and the State and County Officers and Employees’ Retirement System (SCOERS) are retirement plans that are closed to new participants, but they are still active and functioning for current participants.

 You begin DROP participation in the month you reach your normal retirement date based upon your age or the month after the month you reach your normal retirement date based upon your years of service.
 For regular employees, this is age 62 or 30 years of service, whichever occurs first.
 For members of the special risk class, this is age 55 and 25 years of special risk service.